cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 Finally, we assume that the "manually curate training set examples" setting gives the highest-fidelity data of the three.
 Why?
 A company is paying a human to explicitly teach the model information.
 Before annotation, they ensure the human has the right qualifications; after annotation, they likely review the results.
 Taken together, the highest scrutiny gives the highest fidelity.

-### Learning the right things, fast

-The Stack Overflow and "capturing terminal context" settings aren't that different.
-In the former, humans converse with humans in pursuit of a working program.
-In the latter, humans converse with the programming language's compiler or interpreter, i.e. the "machine," in pursuit of a working program.
-In both cases, we assume humans act *rationally*, meaning earnestly trying to implement the "right thing," and/or the "thing that I, LLM, want to learn."
+### Velocity

-Conversely, the *speed* with which we can generate a large and diverse dataset is different.
-On Stack Overflow (human-human), it's slow.
-In the terminal (human-machine), it's fast.
-In a machine-machine setup, e.g. a reinforcement learning system where an AI plays the part of the programmer, gets feedback from the language, and iterates, would be even faster...
+Finally, across the three settings, the *speed* with which we can generate a large and diverse dataset is different.
+In manual curation, it's slowest (single human).
+On Stack Overflow (many human-human interactions), it's faster.
+In the terminal (many human-machine interactions), it's fastest (and probably by a lot).
+A "many machine-machine interactions" setup, e.g. copies of a reinforcement learning system where an AI plays the part of the programmer, gets feedback from the language, and iterates, all running in parallel, would be even faster...

-Taken together, the question becomes: where can I find the highest-value dataset *per unit time* whose creators I *know to be rational*?
-In learning novel internet slang, this is likely Twitter (human-human, with a few [machines](https://www.businessinsider.com/twitter-blue-elon-musk-failure-bots-running-rampant-2023-7) thrown in the mix...); in programming, this might be human-machine (or soon machine-machine).
-Irrespective, for each task, this "limiting case" is ultimately a statement on the instrinsic value of ...

-### Skating to the puck

-From here, it's simply business strategy.
-As an LLM provider, how can I "insert myself" into this

-- the stack overflow setting and copilot setting aren't that different.
-    - in SO, it's humans going back and forth and working toward the right answer.
-    - in copilot, it's the human and the language runtime (machine).
-    - (you could imagine building an RL system that go machine-to-machine to try to learn even faster.)
-- in "learning online slang," you're kind of bottlenecked by humans.
-- overall, we want to learn the *right* information, i.e. information generated by rational actors.
-- so, we condition on rationality, then skate to where the highest-velocity information source is.
-- from a strategic perspective, this is what companies will try to do. above, we saw how the LLM is in my IDE, helping me while i help it. this creates a flywheel effect and mutually positive incentives.

-**In summary:**

--
+### So where do I get data?

+With the above in mind, companies will seek out data sources that make an optimal tradeoff between: the pragmatic implications of collecting implicit vs. explicit data, the fidelity of the data provided, and the speed with which it is generated.
+Broadly, implicit data will be easier to collect, low fidelity, and high velocity.
+Explicit data will be harder to collect, high fidelity, and low velocity.

+**Overall, companies will need to identify the "data provision venue" that makes the right tradeoffs for them and their model.** Then, they'll need to be strategic about how to "drop their net" into this stream and catch the passing fish.

 ## What will we do with human-LLM conversations?